Cut Sparsification of the Clique Beyond the Ramanujan Bound: A Separation of Cut Versus Spectral Sparsification: Separation Between Cut and Spectral Sparsification

 \begin{theorem} If $G$ is a random regular graph drawn from $\gReg{n}{\log n}$, and $g$ is a fixed constant then the following occur. \begin{enumerate}[1.] \item With probability $1$, for every vertex $v$ of $G$, the number of vertices of $G$ reachable from $v$ via paths of length at most $g$ is $O\big( (\log n)^g \big)$

-\item If we call $V''$ the set of vertices $v$ such that there is no cycle in the vertex-induced subgraph of $G$ induced by the vertices at distance at most $2g$ from $v$, then with probability $1 - o_n(1)$ over the choice of $G$, $|V''| \geq n - O\big( (\log n)^{4g+1} \big)$ \end{enumerate} \end{theorem} \begin{proof} The first property immediately follows from the fact that the combinatorial degree is at most $\log n$.
-For the second part, fix a vertex $v$ and consider the probability, over the choice of $G$, that $v\not\in V''$.
+\item Let $B$ be the set of vertices v such that v participates in a cycle contained in the vertex-induced subgraph of G, induced by vertices of distance at most $2g$ from $v$.
+Then $\lvert B \rvert \leq O \big( (\log n)^{4g+1} \big)$ with probability $1 - o_n(1)$ over the choice of $G$. \end{enumerate} \end{theorem} \begin{proof} The first property immediately follows from the fact that the combinatorial degree is at most $\log n$.
+For the second part, fix a vertex $v$ and consider the probability, over the choice of $G$, that $v \in B$.
 By applying the principle of deferred decision, we first generate the $\log n$ neighbors of $v$, then the additional neighbors of those neighbors, and so on.
-Every time we make a decision about how to match a particular vertex $x$ in one of the $\log n$ matchings, the probability of hitting a previously seen vertex is at most $O\big( (\log n)^{2g}/n \big)$ and so the probability that we create a cycle is at most $O\big( (\log n)^{4g}/n \big)$.
+Every time we make a decision about how to match a particular vertex $u$ in one of the $\log n$ matchings, the probability of hitting a previously seen vertex is at most $O\big( (\log n)^{2g}/n \big)$ and so the probability that we create a cycle is at most $O\big( (\log n)^{4g}/n \big)$.
 The conclusion of the theorem follows by applying Markov's inequality. \end{proof}

-Finally, we conclude by proving the separation between cut and spectral sparsification stated by Theorem \ref{th.separation} in the introduction.
+We conclude by proving the separation between cut and spectral sparsification stated by Theorem \ref{th.separation}.

 \separation*

 \begin{proof} Fix $d$.
 If $G$ is a random $\log n$-regular graph drawn from $\gReg{n}{\log n}$, then, for every fixed $d$ there is a $1-o_n(1)$ probability that there are $o_n(n)$ vertices that see a cycle within distance $d^{1/4}$ and there are $o_n(n)$ vertices in the ball of radius $d^{1/4}$ around each vertex.
 Note that the above properties will also hold for any edge-subgraph $H$ of $G$.